-To apply for an exemption, contact the office of web and new media and explain your need, purpose and desired address.
+To apply for an exemption, contact web strategy and development and explain your need, purpose and desired address.

-After receiving an exemption request, the director of web and new media will consult with information technology council and either approve or deny the request and notify the requestor.
-If an exemption request is denied by the director of web and new media, the requestor may appeal to information technology council.
+After receiving an exemption request, the director of web strategy and development will consult with information technology council and either approve or deny the request and notify the requestor.
+If an exemption request is denied by the director of web strategy and development, the requestor may appeal to information technology council.

 Prior versions approved July 30, 2004 by Board of Governors.